SPARC-FAIR-Codeathon/2024-team-8/README.md

 </p>

 <br/>
-Now you can sit back and watch Tensorflow doing its magic to train your surrogate model.
+Now you can sit back and watch Tensorflow do its magic to train your surrogate model.
 The trained surrogate model is saved along with the training data into the `training_data` directory in your project folder.
 <br/>

 <br/>